Your shopping bag is empty.

 Chopard only works with diamonds whose fluorescence falls between “none” and “faint”.
 Each stone is selected individually in order to present only the most beautiful and the best-quality diamonds.
 Assessed by a professional under 10x magnification, stones are classified into eleven official categories, out of which Chopard keeps only those of exceptional clarity.

 The carat is the unit of mass for precious stones.
 The weight of a diamond is thus measured in carats, equaling 0.20 grams.
 In ancient times, carob tree seeds were used to weigh diamonds and it is from this practice that the name carat is derived.
 Starting at 0.20 carats, Chopard offers a wide variety of carat sizes for its diamond solitaires.
-While it is true that a diamond’s price increases according to its carat weight, the other C’s play a key role as well in determining its overall beauty and value.
+While it is true that a diamond’s price increases according to its carat weight, the other C’s also play a key role in determining its overall beauty and value.

 Formed over millions of years and subjected to the most extreme, diamonds are nature’s work of art.
 It is during this process of crystallization that inclusions are created in the stone.
 The clarity of a diamond is indicated by the number, size and nature of these imperfections.
 Assessed by a professional under 10x magnification, stones are classified into eleven official categories, out of which Chopard keeps only those of exceptional clarity, between “IF” (Internally Flawless) and “VS” (Very Small Inclusions), meaning that no inclusion is visible to the naked eye.